KaikaiZhao/Machine_Learning_Notes/software_installation_notes.md

 5. I am running a python script and I get this error:Intel MKL FATAL ERROR: Cannot load libmkl_avx2.so or libmkl_def.so.  \ Both files are present in the anaconda2/lib directory.
 If you use conda, try with these two commands:conda install nomkl numpy scipy scikit-learn numexpr conda remove mkl mkl-service

+6. install anaconda and tensorflow, and know more about anaconda, refer to [anaconda basics](https://www.jianshu.com/p/2f3be7781451) and [installation](https://blog.csdn.net/hgdwdtt/article/details/78633232)